NageshkumarA/diligince-home-launch/README.md

 ## License and Usage

-This project is proprietary software for Diligince.ai platform.
+This project is proprietary software for Diligence.ai platform.
 All rights reserved.

 For technical questions or business inquiries, please contact our support team.